 - Residential financing programs for renewable energy and energy efficiency upgrades.

-- The emPower Central Coast program, which makes making home upgrade projects easier and more affordable through incentives, financing, qualified contractors and expert energy advice.
+- The emPower Central Coast program, which makes making home energy upgrade projects affordable through incentives, financing, qualified contractors and expert energy advice.

 - Tree City USA, under the auspices of the Arbor Day Foundation.